 - Counterbores and countersinks

 - and other complex features

-Fineblanking is an extremely accurate way to produce parts, with tolerances equal to or better than high-precision stamping or machining operations.
-In general, Petersen Precision can hold feature-to-feature tolerances as low as 0.75 material thickness, depending on the material used; certain materials allow for even tighter tolerances.
+High precision blanking is an extremely accurate way to produce parts with tolerances equal to or better than high-precision stamping or machining operations.
+In general, Petersen Precision can hold feature-to-feature tolerances as low as 0.75 material thickness, depending on the material used.
+Certain materials allow for even tighter tolerances.
 Our fineblanking processes ensure perfect repeatability from the first piece to the last, even for production runs with quantities in the millions.

-Petersen Precision has the experience and the expertise to produce fineblanked parts that match your exact specifications.
-We are uniquely equipped to take from the design stage through full production.
+Petersen Precision has the experience and the expertise to produce fine blanked parts that match your exact specifications.
+We operate out of an ISO 9001 Certified manufacturing facility and are uniquely equipped to take from the design stage through full production.

 We offer DFM services to help make your parts faster, easier, and less expensive to produce.
 Our engineers will work with you, as needed, to optimize your designs for better manufacturability, without altering the overall fit, form, or function of your parts.

-All fineblanking dies are designed, built, and serviced in-house to ensure superior precision and quality for your finished parts.
+All fine blank stamping dies are designed, built, and serviced in-house to ensure superior precision and quality for your finished parts.
 Dies are serviced and maintained for the life of your program, whether you need ten thousand parts a year or a million.